 - Mounted on an attractive turned 7 sided Heptagon bronze base.

 - Provenance from a fine bronze dealers collection in the shires.

-- A Nice relative small size standing 20.5 cm high. and 14 cm wide
+- A nice relative small size standing 20.5 cm high. and 14 cm wide

-- Visual beauty such very fine craftsmanship, you can feel the flowing movement from the contours of his long hair, moustache, beard and facial detail & his clothing of this exceptional modelled design sculpture which is totally fascinating & magnificent.
+- Visual beauty such very fine craftsmanship, you can feel the flowing movement from the smooth contours of his long hair, moustache, beard and facial detail & his clothing of this exceptional modelled design sculpture which is totally fascinating & magnificent.

 - So collectible & highly sought after by collectors..

-- Signed on the lower back by Ernest-Eugène Hiolle (5 May 1834 – 5 October 1886) he was a French sculptor who specialized in classical and allegorical figures in plaster and bronze, as well as many contemporary portrait busts.
+- Signed and titled on the lower back by Ernest-Eugène Hiolle (5 May 1834 – 5 October 1886) he was a French sculptor who specialized in classical and allegorical figures in plaster and bronze, as well as many contemporary portrait busts.